jlangr/ccode2/classes.md

 Design perspectives most certainly overlap.
 Notably, outcomes for the more overarching perspectives&mdash;SOLID, Kent Beck's simple design, and Martin Fowler's code smells, for example&mdash;are comparable.
 Both foster small, cohesive modules and functions.

-With most of these perspectives there also exists a recognition of balance, whether explicit or implicit: Virtually no principle is absolute.
+In nearly all of these perspectives, there's an acknowledgment, whether stated outright or implied, of the need for balance: Virtually no principle is absolute.
 Kent Beck's four rules of simple design, for example, guide us toward small, single responsibility classes.
 They're easier to test (rule 1), they can help us drive out redundancies more easily (rule 2), and they promote clear, intention revealing names (rule 3).
 But rule 4&mdash;minimize the number of modules and functions&mdash;suggests that we can go too far.

-Most of us needn't worry: The typical system has moved too far in the wrong direction, containing large, multipurpose modules and functions.
+Most of us needn't worry: The typical system has moved too far in the wrong direction, containing large, muddled, multipurpose modules and functions.
 Still, keep in mind that there are tradeoffs for every choice in software.
-Choose the design perspectives you like, and focus on the outcome of code that is easy to maintain.
+Choose the design perspective(s) you like, and focus on the outcome of creating code that is easy to maintain.

 ## When Is a Class Too Large?